ABOUT MY TEACHING

 I am not fully known to myself, because part of what I am is the enigmatic traces of others.

 My first yoga class was in 2008 with my now long-term teacher and mentor Mick Barnes at the Yoga Factory in Sydney, Australia.
 The strong physical Jivamukti and Ashtanga based practice was empowering because it was framed by relevant, practical philosophical teachings.
+Being aware of ourselves in order to be there for ourselves.
 The yamas and the niyamas.
-The value of remembering our personal ethics, contributing to social justice, the importance of activism, and the observance of honouring our bodies; recognising these principles within our being - not just as things we do.
+The value of remembering our personal ethics, ability to accept our own shadows, contributing to social justice, the importance of activism, and the observance of honouring our bodies; recognising these principles within our being - not just as things we do.

-Working in social justice throughout my life I have developed the view that true community vibrancy emerges from the ability of us all to
+Working in human rights throughout my life, I have developed the view that true community vibrancy emerges from the ability of us all to

 embrace our diversity